15 Minutes: Plot

 On the night when Flemming plans to propose to Nicolette, Oleg and Emil sneak into his apartment and bind Flemming to a chair.
 While Oleg is recording, Emil explains that he plans to kill Flemming and sell the tape to Top Story.
 After getting himself committed to an insane asylum, Emil will declare that he is actually sane.
 Because he cannot be tried for the same crime twice, he will get away with it, collecting royalties from books and movies based on his crimes.
 Flemming attacks them with his chair (while still tied to it), but Emil gets the upper-hand and stabs him in the chest, mortally wounding him.
 Emil suffocates and kills Flemming with a pillow.

 The city is in a state of mourning.
 Emil sells the videotape of Flemming's murder to Top Story anchor Robert Hawkins in exchange for $1 million, outraging Warsaw and the entire police force.
 Emil and Oleg watch the tape's broadcast on Top Story from inside a Planet Hollywood; customers realize that Emil and Oleg are sitting with them and panic.
 Police arrive and arrest Emil, while Oleg escapes.

 Warsaw takes Emil to an abandoned warehouse to kill him, but police arrive in time and take Emil into custody.
 Everything goes as planned for Emil, now a celebrity who is pleading insanity.
 His lawyer, Bruce Cutler, agrees to work for 30% of the royalties that Emil will receive for his story.
 Meanwhile, in hiding, Oleg becomes jealous of the notoriety that Emil is receiving.

 While Cutler is leading Emil away out of court to be transferred to a mental institution, Warsaw provokes an argument, with the Top Story crew recording it.
 Oleg quietly approaches Hawkins and hands to him the videotape of Emil explaining his plan to Flemming, proving that he was sane the whole time.
 Hawkins shouts to Emil about the evidence in his possession.
 Angry for not getting any praise, Oleg pulls a gun and opens fire at Emil, hitting only Cutler and a policeman.
 Emil grabs the policeman's gun, shoots and mortally wounds Oleg, and grabs Nicolette, threatening to kill her unless the police drop their weapons.
 Against orders, Warsaw shoots Emil a dozen times in the chest, killing him and avenging Flemming's murder.
 Hawkins rushes to Oleg's side as he dies.
-He attempts to get a comment from Warsaw, who punches him and walks away as the police all smile with approval.
+Afterward, Hawkins attempts to get a comment from Warsaw but punches him instead and walks away as a police smile with approval.